reframejs/reframe/docs/overview.template.md

 Reframe allows you to create apps by simply defining pages with
  - a React component, and
- - and a *page objects*, which is a JavaScript object that defines a page.
+ - a *page object*, which is a JavaScript object that defines the page.

 Reframe takes care of the rest; It automatically transpiles, bundles and serves your pages.

 With Reframe, you can easily create
- - universal react apps (that is, apps with server-rendered React, which are also called isomorphic apps),
+ - universal react apps (also called isomorphic apps, in other words apps with server-rendered React),
- - static react apps (that is apps where the HTML), and
+ - static react apps (in other words apps where all pages are rendered to HTML at build-time), and
- - other kinds of react apps (JavaScript-less apps, partial dynamic apps, etc., which we will discuss later).
+ - other kinds of react apps (mainly "JavaScript-less apps" and "partial dynamic apps" which we will discuss later).

 A page object looks like this: